segunofe/Manage-Kubernetes-in-Google-Cloud/README.md

 5. Fixing the manifest errors, containerizing your application code and pushing it to Artifact Registry using Docker.
 6. Exposing a service for your application on the cluster and verifying your updates.

+Before you continue, remember:

+#### Container Image: A lightweight, standalone, executable package that includes everything needed to run a piece of software (code, runtime, libraries).

+#### Pod: The smallest deployable unit in Kubernetes, hosting one or more tightly coupled containers that share the same network and storage.

+#### Node: A worker machine (either physical or virtual) in Kubernetes that runs your pods and is managed by the master control plane.

+#### Deployment: A declarative blueprint that automates how many copies of a pod should run, handles updates, and ensures self-healing if they fail.

+#### Service: An abstract way to expose a logical set of pods as a network service, giving them a single, permanent IP address and load-balancing traffic.

+#### Cluster: A complete, interconnected set of nodes grouped together to run your containerized applications as a single unified system

 ---

 ## Set the Environmental Variable